jlowe000/oci-arcade-tf/README.md

     - Run the following command - bin/oci-arcade-storage-deploy.sh <compute.ip>
       - where the <compute.ip> is the created compute's public IP address.
     - The result will be that the static content will be uploaded to the objectstorage.
 You can attempt to access the games.
+  - If you provide a Kafka username, the connection will use the following protocol = 'SASL_SSL' and sasl_mechanism = 'PLAIN'.
+Otherwise it will be 'PLAINTEXT'.